'Extraordinary' Modric still pulling the strings as Real Madrid take decisive step towards La Liga title

 Up front, Vinicius and Benzema are forming an unrivalled attacking partnership in Spain, while perhaps most impressively, the defence has gained stability.

 After captain Sergio Ramos and stalwart Raphael Varane left, Madrid looked weak at the back.
-However David Alaba has stepped into Ramos’s shoes - and No.4 shirt - perfectly well, leading the team on the pitch and also attacking just as effectively as his predecessor.
+However David Alaba has stepped into Ramos’ shoes - and his No.4 shirt - perfectly well, leading the team on the pitch and also attacking just as effectively as his predecessor.

 Eder Militao has also taken a step forward and is a good foil for Alaba.

 Behind them, Thibaut Courtois is in the form of his Madrid career.
-The Belgian has never enjoyed himself more since moving from Chelsea in 2018.
+The Belgium international has never enjoyed himself more since moving from Chelsea in 2018.

-He was invincible at the Bernabeu on Sunday night, notably repelling efforts from Antoine Griezmann and Joao Felix.
+He was invincible at the Bernabeu on Sunday, notably repelling efforts from Antoine Griezmann and Joao Felix.

 That solidity, which neither Atletico Madrid nor Barcelona are close to achieving yet, means Madrid are firm favourites to wrestle the league back from Diego Simeone’s Rojiblancos.

-They started the first half better than Madrid but Benzema’s volley put the hosts ahead.
+They defending champions started the first half better than Madrid, but Benzema’s volley put the hosts ahead.
 The second half saw the story repeated, with Felix threatening multiple times before Asensio netted the second, against the run of play.

 Ancelotti’s Madrid know how to soak up pressure and strike lethally on the counter.
 They did it in the Clasico against Barcelona, with Alaba scoring a fine breakaway goal, and again against Atletico.